Job Prospects... At a glance

 Source: Primary Teachers’ Collective Agreement, and Secondary Teachers’ Collective Agreement.

-The table outlines the 2016 base salary rates; these rates will increase in 2017.
+The table outlines the 2017 base salary rates.

 Teachers may take on management or specialist roles, such as head of department, curriculum specialist, or leading teachers of a particular year-group.
 These roles are paid additional remuneration - often through one or more “units” (these are allowances worth $4,000 per year).